Share your Stories

 • It could happen to you - It did happen to me

-by GWAILIN, about 7 years ago
+by GWAILIN, almost 8 years ago

 I am a 48-year-old single male Canadian taxpayer with no dependants, residing in Toronto, and was diagnosed with a chronic health condition in 2015.